Nikki Haley Wants Us To Keep The Confederate Flag & We Have To Disagree

 Yes.
 I hope I get the call to direct the motion picture about a black superhero I admire.
 Her name is @BreeNewsome. pic.twitter.com/BgMeaNsbYk— Ava DuVernay (@ava) June 27, 2015

 Haley’s staunch support of Trump can at times seem incongruous with her racial identity, too — she says she’s "the proud daughter of Indian immigrants” yet faithfully supports Trump’s anti-immigration policies.
 She also supported legislation that limited the rights of the LGBTQ community.
 During her tenure as ambassador to the United Nations, Haley attempted to remove the word “gender” from human rights documents and replace it with “female.”
-This was largely regarded as an attempt to remove legal protections for transgender people, as "female" is not used a gender but an attempt to marginalize gender identity based on body parts.
+This was largely regarded as an attempt to remove legal protections for transgender people since "female" is not used as a gender, but rather an attempt to marginalize gender identity based on body parts.

 But, Haley did work her way up from the South Carolina state legislature to the governorship to the ambassadorship, and on the way she’s encountered her own fair share of racism and sexism.
 According to the new author, she says she was falsely accused multiple times by her opponents of having extra-marital affairs and saw these as pointed attacks to the very thing that she seems to spend her career fighting for.